mattTea/Shopopoly/README.md

 1. Whether any location has been developed to add a ministore, a supermarket or a megastore

-There will be a single instance of GameLedger that will be initialised at the start of each game.
+There will be a single instance of `GameLedger` that will be initialised at the start of each game.

 ------

-Create the following functions that add transactions to the GameLedger...
+Create the following functions that add transactions to the `GameLedger`...

 - Amount transferred from the `Bank` to a `Player`.
 This is the starting balance for each player in the game.